This feature is available in SDK version 4.12.0 and later.

 clause is the simple way to force a query to use a specific index.
 It appears after the collection name in SELECT statements:

-USE DIRECTIVES
+Advanced: USE DIRECTIVES Syntax

 syntax which allows fine-grained control over query optimization using JSON directives: